WE PLANTED NEARLY FIFTY TREES with CASEY TREES, the EMBASSY OF FINLAND, and the EUROPEAN UNION

 On the morning of Friday, June 26, the armillary sphere at the Entrance Ellipse was found vandalized.
 A large branch had been used to twist the sphere off its base, causing damage to the sphere.
 The Conservation Lab of the National Park Service is currently assessing the damage and we are looking forward to a report on the possibility of restoration.
 Stay tuned.

-We are awaiting permitting approval from historic review boards for the rebuilding of the front steps.
+We are awaiting construction details from arborists and DDOT for protecting the root of the Gingko underneath the front steps.
 Once final approval is received the steps will be rebuilt with funds committed by the Georgetown Garden Club and Friends of Montrose Park.
 The configuration of the front steps will be slightly altered to accommodate the roots of the ginkgo tree on the sidewalk in front of the steps.
 Some remedial work will also be done on the broken paving on the the Ellipse.

-The National Park Service is expecting to receive funding for the tennis court renovation and to have the project underway in the spring of 2020.
+The National Park Service has awarded a contract for the renovation of the tennis courts and expects to have the project underway in the spring of 2020.